14th DISTRICT LOGO

 Rear Admiral Sean P. Regan

-Between 2009 and 2011, he served at the White House as Director, Maritime Security Policy and Director, Arctic Region Policy on the President’s Na- tional Security Staff (NSS).
-On the NSS, he advised the National Security Advisor, Homeland Security Advisor and President on issues such as piracy, Arctic oil drilling, mass migration, the Fukushima nuclear release, and maritime security policy.
+From 2009 to 2011, he served on the President’s National Security Staff as Director, Maritime Security Policy and Director, Arctic Region Policy advising on piracy, Arctic oil drilling, mass migration, the Fukushima nuclear release, and maritime security policy.

-In 2011, he attended the U.S. Naval War College, College of Naval Warfare, Newport, Rhode Island earning a Master of Arts in National Security and Strategic Studies.
-From 2012 through 2014, he served as Deputy Sector Commander, Sector Southeast New England where he led over 150 Coast Guard members and six patrol boats across nearly every Coast Guard mission.
-At Sector, he furthered regional port security, search and rescue, ship inspections, and state, federal, and civilian inter-agency coordination.
+In 2011, he earned a Master of Arts in National Security and Strategic Studies from the U.S. Naval War College.
+From 2012 through 2014, he served as Deputy Sector Commander, Sector Southeast New England leading more than 150 Coast Guard members and six patrol boats across nearly every Coast Guard mission.

-In 2014, he assumed command of the Maritime Security Response Team (MSRT), the Coast Guard’s east coast maritime law enforcement counter-terrorism unit.
-MSRT supported National Security Special Events, deployments to the Caribbean and U.S. Central Command, Bahrain.
+In 2014, he commanded the Maritime Security Response Team (MSRT), the Coast Guard’s east coast maritime law enforcement counter-terrorism unit supporting National Security Special Events and Caribbean and U.S. Central Command, Bahrain deployments.

-Rear Admiral Regan’s awards include the Defense Superior Service Medal, the Legion of Merit (2nd Award), the Meritorious Service Medal (5th Award), the Coast Guard Commendation Medal, and the Coast Guard Achievement Medal (2nd Award).
+RADM Regan’s awards include two Defense Superior Service Medals, two Legion of Merits, five Meritorious Service Medals, the Coast Guard Commendation Medal, and two Coast Guard Achievement Medals.

 Chief of Staff